ShanLu2022/Airline_Management_app/README.md

    - Staff can see a list of all the passengers booking information by an alphabetical order, on the top of the list, staff can filter the key words to select the target passenger's name.

    ![image](https://user-images.githubusercontent.com/109211264/198834219-d05c4d7a-ad8f-4e30-adc3-af9cac82c59c.png)

+   - Passenger's personal information can be edited by staff: